 When the user interface is half a meters and closer it causes heavy strain on the eyes and is termed the "No No Zone".
 No interface must be placed in this region for prolonged duration.
 Three meters is about the right distance for a comfortable user interface.
 The stereo separation is almost nil after twenty meters and this reduces our ability to perceive the object in 3D.

-Content Placement and Body Constraints
+Content & Body

 The ergonomic constrains of the neck and head play an important role in placement of content in the virtual environment.
 In a seated position the user can move their heads vertically up comfortably 20° and maximum for about 60°.
 Vertically downwards 12° and maximum around 40°.
 Horizontally the head can move freely 77° and maximum for about 102°.